 If, like me and my clients, you ever receive an email about a domain name expiration, proceed with great suspicion -- because many of these "notices" are a sham.
 They're designed to sell you services you don't need or to trick you into transferring your domain name to another registrar.
 Usually, the emails can safely be ignored.
-Here's an example:

-As shown in the image above, an important-looking email from "Domain Service" refers to a specific domain name in the subject line.
+In one scheme, an important-looking email from "Domain Service" refers to a specific domain name in the subject line.
 The body of the email states that it is an "EXPIRATION NOTICE."
 However, the finer print states that the expiration is not for the domain name registration itself but instead for "search engine optimization submission" -- services that the recipient of the email has never purchased (and probably doesn't want).

 Many recipients of these emails likely click the payment link thinking they should do so to ensure that their domain names don't expire.